utshomax/postman-docs/src/pages/docs/running-collections/using-newman-cli/integration-with-jenkins.md

     > Select the help icon next to **Schedule** to learn how to specify the build frequency.
 1. Select **Save**.

-Jenkins will now run Newman at your desired frequency and will tell you if the build failed or succeeded.
+Jenkins runs Newman at your desired frequency and tells you if the build failed or succeeded.

 In a real-world build environment, Newman will be part of your production environment.
 You can set up notifications and customize Jenkins as per your needs.
 You can use a wide variety of other configurations to make your collection more dynamic.